Electronic band structure and exciton properties of $Pna2_1$ CaSnN$_2$: Results

 \subsection{Optical Properties}

 The imaginary part of the dielectric function $\varepsilon_2(\omega)$ is shown in Fig. \ref{qsgwhat_optics}.
 Because of the orthorhombic symmetry, the tensor has three independent components.
 We show the results both in the independent particle approximation (IPA) and the Bethe Salpeter Equation (BSE) approach.
 The former does not include local field nor electron-hole interaction effects while the latter does include both.
 We here use a fairly small and energy independent broadening factor (imaginary part $\eta$ in the denominator) to show the excitonic peaks clearly below the quasiparticle gap, indicated by the vertical line.
 In reality we may expect that the lifetime broadening would increase with energy.
+We note that the results here were obtained based on the QS$GW^{\rm BSE}$ band structure obtained with the larger $5\times5\times5$ {\bf k}-mesh but smaller number of bands included.
+Including a larger number of bands would reduce the $W^{\rm BSE}$ and hence the gap but will then also reduce the excitonic binding energy effects, so we expect the optical gap or the lowest excitons to change only minimally.

 We can see that the lowest excitonic peak occurs for the ${\bf E}\parallel{\bf c}$ polarization, in agreement with our comments about the symmetry labeling of the corresponding bands and allowed transitions in the previous section.
 The exciton for ${\bf E}\parallel{\bf a}$ has the next higher energy and lies still below the quasiparticle gap while the exciton for ${\bf E}\parallel{\bf b}$ lies already above the quasiparticle gap.
 However, since this exciton is derived from a valence band below the VBM, it still has a binding energy relative to the direct gap for that polarization.
+The strength of the excitonic peaks is comparable to that in GaN or ZnGeN$_2$, which were studied in Ref.\onlinecite{Dernek2024}.